Where do you get your ideas from?

-Especially there was Pipi, a Labrador cross who in her youth was the worlds greatest jumper for sticks and lived to 14.
+Especially there was Pipi, a Labrador cross who in her youth was the world’s greatest jumper for sticks and lived to 14.
 Old and quite sick, she nobly went walk-about on Kawau Island, where she spent her first weeks with the family as a tiny floppy-pawed puppy, occasional grand-mother and dog-sitter to my daughter's beautiful Honey, a Staffie cross.

 Have your children always read your books before they were published?

-But Ive always found it difficult to hand over a manuscript and wait for the judgement.
-Whether its to my daughters, husband, agent or publisher, you feel very exposed and anxious for their opinion.
-And no matter how many books youve published, each one is always taken on its own merits, so you cant assume that any manuscript is always going to be accepted.
+I’ve always found it difficult to hand over a manuscript and wait for the judgement.
+Whether it’s from family, agent or publisher, you feel very exposed and anxious for their opinion.
+And no matter how many books you’ve published, each one is always taken on its own merits, so you can’t assume that any manuscript is always going to be accepted.
 You need quite strong nerves if you want to be a writer!
-Or any creative person who needs the feedback, and hopefully the enthusiasm and approval, of an audience.

 Who is your favourite author?

-Too many to name, really but I have to say there are some writers whose books I read with especial pleasure and admiration: Margaret Mahy, William Taylor, Maurice Gee and Kevin Ireland in New Zealand; the Australian writers Sonya Hartnett and Gillian Rubinstein; the English writers Philip Pullman, Geraldine McGaughrean, Jan Mark, A.A.
-Milne; the Americans Louis Sacher, Katherine Paterson and Ursula Le Guin.
+Too many to name, really — but I have to say there are some writers whose books I read with especial pleasure and admiration: Margaret Mahy, William Taylor, Maurice Gee and Mandy Hagar in New Zealand; the Australian writers Sonya Hartnett, Marcus Zusak and Gillian Rubinstein; the English writers Philip Pullman, Geraldine McCaughrean, the Americans Katherine Paterson and Ursula Le Guin.

 How much money do you make?

-But yes, its possible to make a reasonable living in New Zealand lets say about on the same level as teachers - if you work hard, write different sorts of books, visit schools and talk to adult groups.
+But yes, it’s possible to make a reasonable living in New Zealand — let’s say about on the same level as teachers - if you work hard, write different sorts of books, visit schools, talk to adult groups and teach creative writing.